The volume measure of the Brownian sphere is a Hausdorff measure: Preliminaries

 \begin{proposition} Let $t\in[0,1]$.
 Then $(\bm_\infty, D,\mathrm{Vol},\bp(t))$ has the same distribution as $(\bm_\infty, D,\mathrm{Vol},\mathbf{x}_*)$. \end{proposition}

-The fact that the distribution of $(\bm_\infty, D,\mathrm{Vol},\bp(t))$ does not depend on $t$ is an easy consequence of the invariance of $\N^{(1)}_0$ under the re-rooting operation.
-The fact that this is the same as the distribution of $(\bm_\infty, D,\mathrm{Vol},\mathbf{x}_*)$ follows from \cite[Theorem 8.1]{Acta} (\cite[Theorem 8.1]{Acta} deals with metric spaces and not with measure metric spaces, and thus one needs a slight extension of this result, which is however derived by the very same arguments as in \cite{Acta}, using the convergence of rescaled quadrangulations to the Brownian sphere in the Gromov-Hausdorff-Prokhorov sense, as stated in \cite[Theorem 7]{Disks}).
+\proof The fact that the distribution of $(\bm_\infty, D,\mathrm{Vol},\bp(t))$ does not depend on $t$ is an easy consequence of the invariance of $\N^{(1)}_0$ under the re-rooting operation (replacing $\omega$ by $\omega^{[t]}$ gives a measure metric space $\bm_\infty(\omega^{[t]})$ which is the same as $\bm_\infty(\omega)$ modulo a measure-preserving isometry, but the point $\bp_{(\omega^{[t]})}(0)$ of $\bm_\infty(\omega^{[t]})$ corresponds to the point $\bp_{(\omega)}(t)$ of $\bm_\infty(\omega)$).
+The fact that this distribution is the same as the distribution of $(\bm_\infty, D,\mathrm{Vol},\mathbf{x}_*)$ follows from \cite[Theorem 8.1]{Acta}.
+Note that \cite[Theorem 8.1]{Acta} deals with metric spaces and not with measure metric spaces, and thus one needs a slight extension of this result, which is however derived by the very same arguments as in \cite{Acta}, using the convergence of rescaled quadrangulations to the Brownian sphere in the Gromov-Hausdorff-Prokhorov sense, as stated in \cite[Theorem 7]{Disks}. \endproof